-GPCOG staff met with Public Works Department (PWD) staff in June 2005 and completed an existing conditions summary to document the total number of traffic calming projects either installed or proposed.
-Four additional meetings were required during the summer and fall to update the list of changing projects.
-What began as 59 projects in June 2005 increased to 83 projects by November 2005.
+GPCOG staff met with the Department Public Services (DPS) staff in June 2005 and completed an inventory to document the total number of traffic calming projects either installed or proposed.
+What began as 59 projects in June 2005 increased to 97 projects by February 2008.
 Staff also conducted a review of case studies to compare Portland with other U.S. Cities.
-GPCOG staff convened meetings with PWD staff every other month to provide study updates.
-GPCOG also presented preliminary findings of existing conditions at the July Portland Transportation Committee Meeting.
-A draft report was presented in November 2005, with the final report proposed for completion in January 2006.
+Tom Errico provided engineering expertise during the project.
+GPCOG also presented preliminary findings of existing conditions at the July 2005 and November 2007 Portland Transportation Committee Meetings.
+Draft reports were presented in Mar 2006, Nov 2007, Feb 2008, with the final report proposed for completion in May 2008.